econ-ark/HARK/README.md

 HARK is an open source project written in Python.
 It's compatible with both Python 2 and 3, and with the Anaconda distribution of Python.

 The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installing/).
-We recommend using pip within a Python 3 virtual environment such as [virtualenv]((https://virtualenv.pypa.io/en/latest/)), but it should still work without a virtual environment and/or using Python 2.
+We recommend using a virtual environment such as [virtualenv]((https://virtualenv.pypa.io/en/latest/)), and using Python 3 rather than Python 2, but it should still work without a virtual environment and/or using Python 2.

 To install HARK with pip, type `pip install econ-ark`.